 On March 12, 2012, Butamax filed a complaint in the Delaware District Court, as Case No. 1:12-cv-00298-SLR, alleging that the Company is infringing one or more claims made in U.S. Patent No. 8,129,162, entitled "Ketol-Acid Reductoisomerase Using NADH."
 This complaint is in addition to the Amended Complaint discussed above.
 Butamax is seeking a declaratory judgment, injunctive relief, damages, interest, costs and expenses, including attorney's fees.
 The Company believes that it has meritorious defenses to these claims and intends to vigorously defend this lawsuit.
+This case is scheduled for trial on April 25, 2016.

-On March 13, 2012, the Company filed a complaint in the Delaware District Court, as Case No. 1:12-cv-00301-SLR, alleging that Butamax and DuPont are infringing U.S. Patent No. 8,133,715 (the "'715 Patent"), entitled "Reduced By-Product Accumulation for Improved Production of Isobutanol."
+On March 13, 2012, the Company filed a complaint in the Delaware District Court, as Case No. 1:12-cv-00301-SLR, alleging that Butamax and DuPont are infringing U.S. Patent No. 8,133,715 (the "715 Patent"), entitled "Reduced By-Product Accumulation for Improved Production of Isobutanol."
 The '715 Patent claims recombinant microorganisms, including yeast, with modifications for the improved production of isobutanol.
 The Company is seeking a declaratory judgment, injunctive relief, damages and costs, including attorney's fees and expenses.